How Do Government Refinance Programs Work?

 Who is eligible?

-To be eligible for a HARP refinance, you must:
+To qualify for an FHA streamline refinance, you must:

-- Have not made any 30+ day late payments in the last six months and have no more than one late payment in the last year
+- Have no more than one late payment over the last 12 months

 Who is eligible?